Smith Lake Gold Project

 The Smith Lake Gold Property consists of a 100% interest in sixteen contiguous staked mining claims and six patented claims situated within the Missinabie-Goudreau greenstone belt.

-Conquest’s Property is contiguous with the former international Corona Resources Renabie gold mine, which at that time produced more than 1,100,000 ounces of gold between 1941 and 1991.
+Conquest’s Property is contiguous with the former international Corona Resources Renabie gold mine, which at that time produced more than 1,100,000 ounces of gold between 1941 to 1991.

 There are thirty mineral occurrences in the immediate area of Conquest’s Smith Lake Property.
 Thirteen of these occurrences lie within Conquest’s claim group.